himabindu729/accuknoxQ1/README.md

 Django Signals Execution: Synchronous or Asynchronous?

 Django provides a built-in signals framework that allows different parts of an application to communicate.
 However, an important question is whether Django signals execute synchronously or asynchronously by default.
-Answer: Django Signals are Executed Synchronously.
+Django Signals are Executed Synchronously.
 By default, Django signals are executed synchronously.
 This means that when a signal is sent, Django waits for the corresponding signal handler to complete before executing the next line of code.

 Proof with a Code Snippet